|

 (grown up in Switzerland), who very creatively make use of the banjo

 in all kinds of musical contexts and styles.
+I own a

-Deering Tenbrooks with a
+Deering Tenbrooks

-Jens Krüger tonering made by Rüetschi in
+Jens Krüger tone ring made by Rüetschi in

-contact with George
+contact with

 Orthey, a great pioneer of the diatonic Autoharp, a genuine and very special American instrument.

-contact with Edward Dick, a luthier in Colorado.
-Since the late 90s he is under
+Studying the banjo and its history brought me in contact with Edward Dick, a luthier in Colorado.
+Since the late 90s he under

-the name Banjola
+the name

 developing a kind of banjo with a mandolin body, sometimes adding a 6th string.